quic-mtuttle/aimet/Docs/legacy/install/install_docker.rst

     source /usr/local/lib/python3.10/dist-packages/aimet_common/bin/envsetup.sh

 .. _docker-install-next:

 Next steps
 ==========

-See the :ref:`User guide <opt-guide-index>` to read about the model optimization workflow.
+See the :doc:`Quantization User Guide </user_guide/model_quantization>` for a discussion of how to use AIMET quantization.

-See the :ref:`Examples <examples-index>` to try AIMET quantization techniques on your pre-trained models.
+See the :doc:`Examples Documentation </user_guide/examples>` to try AIMET on example quantization and compression problems.